guinuxbr/guinuxbr.com/content/posts/arch-linux-arm-raspberry-pi-4/index.en.md

 Now that you know what it is about, let's get down to business.
 It is worth mentioning that a good part of this guide is found in the instructions on the project's own page, available [here](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4).

-The first thing to do is to format your MicroSD card.
+The first thing to do is to format your Micro SD card.
 I recommend a good Class 10 card or better.

 The choice of the partitioning tool is up to you.
-I will use _fdisk_ which is available by default on most Linux distributions.
+I will use `fdisk` which is available by default on most Linux distributions.

 ## Format the device

-First, we start microSD with fdisk.
-You need to use _sudo_ or perform the process as _root_.
+First, we start microSD with `fdisk`.
+You need to use `sudo` or perform the process as `root`.

 ```shell
 fdisk /dev/sdX